HPCE/hpce-2016-cw6/readme.md

 - blocked : the device wanted to send a message at the application level, but there was no network capacity at the hardware level.

 - sent : the application generated a message

 Similarly the edges can be in a number of states:

 - idle : no messages arrived or were sent

 - transit : there is a message in the edge, but it is still in flight

 - delivered : a message exited the edge and was received by the application-level device.

-During each time step the simulator produces a summary of how many nodes and devices were in each state.
+During each time step the simulator produces a summary of statistics, counting how many nodes and devices were in each state.
 The idea is that this can be used to find patterns and problems in the hardware utilisation.

+_*Note*: While simplifying the network model to turn this into the coursework, I took out a source of randomness applied to the delay on a per-packet basis (simulating hardware uncertainty).
+At the time I thought that the network delays still resulted in unpredictable statistics, but I was only looking at big graphs.
+For smaller graphs there is clear periodicity after a while, related to the largest network delay and/or the LCM of the delays._

+_Detecting and exploiting periodicity is not a useful solution in this scenario, as it is only an artefact of the simplification.
+It is tempting to add back in the randomness, but that would cause a breaking-change, and people are already working on their code and have generated reference outputs.
+So far I haven't seen anyone trying to exploit the periodicity, so I'm simply going to state: *detecting statistical periodicity is not a valid solution, and should not be applied*._

 Running the simulator
 =====================